Florida Sheriffs Association

-The Florida Sheriffs Association (FSA) is a non-profit professional association of Florida’s 66 elected Sheriffs, along with approximately 3,500 business leaders and 70,000 citizens throughout the state.
-The FSA’s mission is to enhance law enforcement through educational and charitable purposes within the state of Florida.
+The Florida Sheriffs Association (FSA) is a non-profit professional association of Florida's 66 elected Sheriffs, along with approximately 3,500 business leaders and 70,000 citizens throughout the state.
+The FSA's mission is to enhance law enforcement through educational and charitable purposes within the state of Florida.

 History

 In 1893, Duval County Sheriff Napoleon B. Broward, who later served as governor of Florida, helped organize the Florida Sheriffs’ Mutual Benefit.
-In 1910, The Florida Sheriffs' Mutual Benefit Association changed names to become the Florida Sheriffs Association.
-The FSA served citizens of Florida by enhancing and supporting the needs of Florida’s law-enforcement community.

-Since then, FSA’s development of law enforcement, educational and charitable activities within the state helped transform it into one of the largest state law enforcement agencies in the nation.
+In 1910, the Florida Sheriffs' Mutual Benefit Association changed names to become the Florida Sheriffs Association.
+Since then, FSA’s development of law enforcement, educational and charitable activities within the state, and engagement with citizens has helped transform it into one of the largest state law enforcement agencies in the nation.
+FSA has founded and helped organize a multitude of programs, including the Florida Sheriffs Youth Ranches, Florida Law Enforcement Academy, Florida Sheriffs Task Force, Florida Corrections Accreditation Commission, Cold Case Advisory Commission, the Teen Driver Challenge, and several others.
+Through the implementation of these programs FSA aims to unify Florida sheriffs in purpose and voice for the protection of Florida’s citizens and visitors.

 Services

 FSA provides services such as training, special task forces and legislative and legal services to help improve Florida Sheriffs' Offices and the law-enforcement community.
 These include: